petechd/eq-questionnaire-schemas/style_guide.md

 ##Common Jsonnet

 ###Lib folders
-- Rules and placeholders are located in "lib" folder in corresponding schemas along with blocks folder.
+- Rules and placeholders are located in "lib" folder in corresponding schemas along with "blocks" folder.
 ###Rules and placeholders
 - These are separated into: 'common_rules', 'placeholders' and 'rules'.
 These files should end with ".libsonnet" suffix.
 ###Top level and extended